Last updated on: May 31, 2022

-New regulations, drugs, and therapies are incorporated into the examinations.
-All BPS specialty certification examinations reflect current, best practices, at the time they are constructed – practice guidelines used for the Spring examination are those that are current as of January 1 of the testing year.
+New regulations, drugs, and therapies are continually incorporated into the examination content.
+All BPS specialty certification examinations reflect current, best practice guidelines.
+Practice guidelines used for the Spring examination are those that are current as of January 1 of the testing year.
 Practice guidelines for the Fall examination are those that are current as of July 1 of the testing year.
-Official United States Adopted Name (USAN) generic names are used on all BPS examinations for all drug products, when possible.
+Official United States Adopted Name (USAN) generic names are used on all BPS examinations for all drug products.

-BPS has provided sample multiple choice questions to provide candidates with an opportunity to review the FORMAT of the questions used on BPS specialty certification examinations.
-They are used strictly for illustrative purposes and not indicative of actual content on the examinations.
-BPS may also utilize alternate question types on some examinations including but not limited to multiple choice, multiple-correct response, drag and drop, and items supplemented with images and videos.
+BPS has provided sample multiple choice items to provide candidates with an opportunity to review the format of the items used on BPS specialty certification examinations.
+They are used strictly for purposes of exam content format and not indicative of actual content on the examinations.
+BPS may also utilize alternate item types on some examinations including multiple choice, multiple response, and items supplemented with images.

-All candidates should arrive at the test site 15 minutes prior to the scheduled examination appointment.
+All candidates should arrive at the test center 30 minutes prior to the scheduled examination appointment.
 Candidates who arrive 30 minutes after their scheduled appointment may be refused admission.
 Refunds will not be issued in the event of a forfeited appointment.

 The candidate must present a valid government-issued photo identification with signature.
 Candidates will be required to sign-in and will be instructed on where to store personal items and where to keep identification.
 The candidate’s identity will be verified every time he/she enters or leaves the testing room.

 Once the candidate has been checked-in, he/she will be escorted by examination staff to a workstation.
-The candidate must remain at the workstation unless authorized to leave by test site staff.
-Candidates may not leave the room without site staff permission.
+The candidate must remain at the workstation unless authorized to leave by test center staff.
+Candidates may not leave the room without test center staff permission.
 If the candidate leaves the room without permission prior to completing his/her examination, he/she will forfeit the examination appointment and there will be no refund of applicable fees.